Exploring Scotland from the water

 If you cruise along the Union Canal towards Glasgow you’ll cross the magnificent Almond Aqueduct, which is 420 feet long and carries the canal 76 feet above the River Almond.
 Great views to be had across the beautiful Scottish countryside here.

 One of the highlights of holidays on the Scottish canals is the Falkirk Wheel.
 This feat of modern engineering is quite breathtaking to see in action.
 It was created to rejoin the the Forth and Clyde and the Union canal which had been split following the demolition of an 11 lock flight.
 Standing at 115 feet high, the Wheel is the world’s first and only rotating boat lift and was opened by the Queen in May 2002.
+You can go onto the Falkirk Wheel with a boat rental from Black Prince.

 The Water Activity Zone underneath the Falkirk Wheel offers canoeing sessions and fun with waterwalkerz – the giant inflatable balls that kids love to climb inside and try to walk in!